-FLOAT comparisons have special cases for operands which are NaN: The != operator always evaluates to true when either operand is NaN operators always evaluate to false when either operand is NaN.
-For example, if a given variable is NaN, that variable will compare unequal to var.nan and var.nan >= var.nan will be false.
+FLOAT comparisons have special cases for operands which are NaN: The [] operator always evaluates to true when either operand operators always evaluate to false when either operand is NaN.
+For example, if a given variable is NaN, that variable will compare un var.nan and var.nan >= var.nan will be false.

-STRING comparisons have special cases for operands which are not set (as opposed to empty): The != and !~ operators always evaluate operand is not set.
-All other conditional operators always evaluate to false when either operand is not set.
-For example, if a given variable is compare unequal to itself: both req.http.unset == req.http.unset and req.http.unset ~ ".?" will be false.
+STRING comparisons have special cases for operands which are not set (as opposed to empty): The != and !~ operators always evaluate to false when either operand is not set.
+For example, if a given var compare unequal to itself: both req.http.unset == req.http.unset and req.http.unset ~ ".?" will be false.

-Floating point infinities are signed, and compare as beyond the maximum and minimum values for FLOAT types, such that for any finite value
+Floating point infinities are signed, and compare as beyond the maximum and minimum values for FLOAT types, such that for any fir